This is a summary for Brinley from 15-15.5 months old.

 TIME CHANGE

 The time change was during this period.
 It went really well.
-We couldn’t do much prep before hand because of older kids and driving to school.
+We couldn’t do much prep beforehand because of older kids and driving to school.
 We took about a week to move morning waketime to where I wanted it to be, but I wanted her waking earlier than she had been.
-The hardest part for her was adjusting to nap time.
-We took about the full two weeks to get nap moved to the right time.

 SNOW

 Brinley got her first encounter with snow.
 She wasn’t so keen on it.
 She absolutely loves the outdoors and I knew winter would be a hard time for her.
 We get a lot of snow and it is hard for a child that age to move around in snow with proper attire on.
-She does not like being cooped up on the house–she likes to wander in the outdoors.
+She does not like being cooped up in the house–she likes to wander in the outdoors.

 SCHEDULE